Give us a read:

 It started out as a simple call for minimal sonnets, which led to an informal zine release, and then another, and now, although not run by Tom and Jo, The Minison Project is alive and ready to go!
 We can already see the format blossoming into new, related forms, such as the minison coronet mentioned in our Issue #0, and the 14 letter/14 line poem that our EIC is so very fond of.

-A bit over a year later we introduce our literary magazine, TMP Magazine, and two years after our journey began we introduced our printing press, MiniPress.
+In our first year, we introduced monthly issues with the minison zine, and a twice-yearly issue for our Sonnet Collection Series (which we have since merged into one project under the minison zine name.)
+In 2021, we introduced our classic literary magazine, TMP Magazine, and finally, a full two years after our journey began, we introduced our printing press, MiniPress.
 We are excited to see how we continue to grow and we are so grateful that you’re along for the ride!

 Melissa Ashley Hernandez